reshadman/file-secretary/README.md

 ];
 ```

-####Publish config and migrations
-To publish configuration:
+Then publish the configuration file:
 ```bash
 php artisqan vendor:publish \
     --provider=Reshadman\FileSecretary\Infrastructure\FileSecretaryServiceProvider \
     --tag=config
 ```

-> By default the migration for database tracking is also published, you delete it if you don't want the functionality.

-To publish migrations:
+If you want to use the eloquent model for attaching files to your models, export the migration:
 ```bash
 php artisqan vendor:publish \
     --provider=Reshadman\FileSecretary\Infrastructure\FileSecretaryServiceProvider \